fluce/shutter-speed-tester/hardware/README.md

 #Implentation
 ![](SHTR_bb.png)

-(grey wires are solder joint on the other side)
+(grey wires are solder joints on the other side)

 Without MCU board:

 ![](bottom.jpg)

 With MCU board mounted:

 ![](top.jpg)

 TCRT-5000 should be break into a IR Led and a IR Phototransitor.
 Don't forget to mark the Emitter and the Cathode before breaking the plastic case: all pins are the same size.